ye-we/parcel-template/README.md

 # parcel-template
-A boilerplate for a three.js app.
+A template for parcel bundler and a boilerplate for a three.js app.